JMHah/ist303_spr25/slides/week06_slides_data.md

 - JSON
 - YAML

-There are Python libraries to manage interaction with all these document formats
+Python has libraries to manage interaction with all these document formats

 ---
 ## Data science / transformation / processing
 Pandas library
-- for ingesting and manipulating data
+- ingest and manipulate data
 - similar to the R programming language
-- heavy focus on vectorized operations
+- focus on vectorized operations
-- more functional approach to programming
+- more _functional_ approach to programming

+_functional_ in the sense that it is based more on functions over objects

 ---
 ## We saw how to
 - write object contents to text files
 - store objects directly

-what about communicating with databases?
+#### Now we'll look at connecting to databases

 ---
 # Connecting to Relational Databases